siteorigin/docs/building.md

 ## Environment setup

 1) [Download](https://nodejs.org/download/) and install Node.js and npm.
-2) In a terminal or command line, navigate to the root of the plugin directory and run `npm install`
+2) In a terminal, navigate to the root of the plugin directory and run `npm install`
 3) Get some coffee while npm installs the required packages.

 ## Running builds